MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ## Recovery

-Firmware update process can fail for various reasons.
+The firmware update process can fail for various reasons.
 If that happens, when the device is enumerated again, the firmware update driver may try to update the firmware again and may fail again and this update process could end up in a loop.
 The firmware update driver must put an upper limit to the number of retries it can perform.
-When the firmware update retries gets beyond a threshold (say 3 retries) then the filter driver shouldn’t attempt to update the firmware again, until a new version of the driver is downloaded from WU.
+When the firmware update retries gets beyond a threshold (for example, 3 retries) then the filter driver should not attempt to update the firmware again, until a new version of the driver is downloaded from WU.
 The firmware update driver may use the registry to persist the retry states.

 At the end of device firmware update, we recommended the device reset itself and re-enumerate.